Before His ministry began, Jesus faced intense temptation by Satan in the wilderness. But why was He tempted? What was on the line?

 Could Jesus have sinned?

 Becoming flesh meant that sinlessness was not a given for Jesus.
 He was not a robot, preprogrammed to be mentally and physically incapable of sin.
-Had He been unable to sin, living a perfect life would have been essentially meaningless.
-His victory over sin and temptation would have been a foregone conclusion, determined before His birth.
+Had He been physically and mentally unable to sin, living a perfect life would have much less meaning.

-In order for His perfect life to be a meaningful example for us, failure had to be possible.
+For His perfect life to be a meaningful example for us, He had to experience temptation—and completely reject it.

 God’s plan to establish His Kingdom on earth categorically depended on Jesus’ living a completely perfect life and resisting temptation (Hebrews 4:15).
 Jesus had to succeed where Adam failed.

 That’s why those 40 days of temptation were so critical.
-Had He failed at any point, the entire plan would have been eternally terminated.
 Jesus literally carried the fate of the entire world on His shoulders.

 Why did Satan tempt Jesus in the wilderness?